JonasGeiping/breaching/README.md

 It is probably best to have a look into `breaching/config` to see all possible options.

 ### Citation
-For now, please cite the respective publications for each attack and use case.
+For now, please cite the respective publications for each attack and use case and note in your appendix / supplementary material that you used this framework.

 ### License